Pronghorn Antilocapra americana

 Pronghorn also have true horns, not antlers, made from keratin (as are human fingernails.)
-Mature buck horns measure from 10-20-inches in length, although any over 16-inches are exceptional.
+Mature buck horns measure from 10-20 inches in length, although any over 16 inches are exceptional.
 The horns are lyre-shaped, curving back and slightly inwards near conical tips, which may be polished an ivory color.
 Each has one broad, short prong jutting forward about halfway from the base.
 Doe horns are no more than 3-4 inches long, with no prong.
 Pronghorn are, in fact, the second-fastest land animal in the world, surpassed only by the cheetah.
-Pronghorn have been clocked at 70 mph for up to four minutes at a time and can cruise at 30 mph, a speed they can hold for 15 miles or more.
+Pronghorn have been clocked at 70 mph for up to four minutes and can cruise at 30 mph, a speed they can hold for 15 miles or more.
 They rely primarily on this blazing speed and their extremely acute eyesight as their first line of defense against predation.

 An estimated 30-40 million pronghorn once roamed North America, a number some scientists believe is more than even the bison, whose historical numbers are legend.
 The arrival of the European settlers was the pronghorn’s downfall.
 The settlers hunted both sexes all year long with little or no restraint until the animals were completely wiped out in some areas, or shot so low in others that they were barely hanging on.
 At the turn of the century, the remnants of the once vast pronghorn herds were found only in small, isolated areas.
-The lowest documented number I could find comes from the annual report of the American Bison Society in 1910, which pegged the number at about 13,000.
+The lowest population estimate was documented in he annual report of the American Bison Society in 1910, which pegged the number at about 13,000.

 In 1968 — 52 years after Nelson’s report — the results of the next comprehensive pronghorn population survey were presented to the Pronghorn Antelope Workshop in Cheyenne, Wyoming.
 Based on 1964 data, it showed a population estimate of some 386,300 — an increase of over 1000 percent.
 In 1976, another survey was conducted, and it showed a population of some 431,600 pronghorn.
 In 1985, yet another survey was conducted, this time showing a population of some 1,051,500 pronghorn.
 In spite of the increased human population, energy development, and agriculture in pronghorn country, as well as controlled sport hunting, the animals had more than doubled their numbers in that decade.